-The Amazon dupes turn out to be far more expensive than just buying the Lovevery play kit, so if that’s what you’re here for, head on over to Lovevery and get yourself a steal.
+The Amazon alternatives turn out to be far more expensive than just buying the Lovevery play kit, so if that’s what you’re here for, head on over to Lovevery and get yourself a steal.

 You’ll find out soon, but just the fact that this play kit has two stainless steel items in it – and the kit is only $80 – blows my mind.
 The only stainless steel key set on Amazon, made for little ones, costs $40.
 How did Lovevery do this?

 OK, before I spoil the whole article, here’s the deal: the Explorer play kit includes eight toys and costs $80.
-Join me on my mission to find suitable Amazon dupes and find out how much more it costs to recreate the kit than to just go for it and buy Lovevery.
+Join me on my mission to find suitable Amazon alternatives and find out how much more it costs to recreate the kit than to just go for it and buy Lovevery.

 ‘How I Feel’ Board Book